danyk20/MQTT_Benchmark/README.md

 - `PAHO_LIB_PATH`: path to `eclipse-paho` library installation directory.
 - `PAHO_INC_PATH`: path to `eclipse-paho` include directory.

-If you followed the previous installations steps, these variables should be set as:
+If you followed the previous installation steps, these variables should be set as:

 ```shell
 export MOSQUITTO_LIB_PATH="$MOSQUITTO_REPO_PATH/build/lib/"